 5 Innovative Ways To Perfect the Swedish Accent

-If you’re taking the initiative to learn Swedish for an upcoming job relocation or business trip, you may have mastered the grammar and vocabulary only to find yourself choking when it comes to simple conversations.
-This is understandable; speaking Swedish has an entire different tone and rhythm from what you’re used to, with plenty of unfamiliar sounds thrown in.
-Here are the top five ways for you to perfect your Swedish accent and, little by little, train yourself to speak like a native Swede.
+Are you taking the initiative to learn Swedish for an upcoming job relocation or business trip?
+You may have mastered grammar and vocabulary only to find yourself choking when it comes to simple conversations.
+This is understandable.
+Speaking Swedish has an entirely different tone and rhythm from what you’re used to, with plenty of unfamiliar sounds thrown in.
+Here are the top five ways for you to perfect your Swedish accent and, little by little.
+Train yourself to speak like a native Swede!

-As most Swedish people may insist speaking to you in English out of politeness, you may find it difficult to find someone to practice speaking Swedish with until your language skills have advanced beyond the intermediate stage.
+Swedish people may insist on speaking to you in English out of politeness.
+So, you may find it difficult to find someone to practice your Swedish accent with until your language skills have advanced beyond the intermediate stage.
 Get started speaking in a classroom setting by sending us an inquiry, or look into our Swedish classes –all taught by native speakers.

 This article was published on March 11, 2014, and updated on July 9, 2021.